jgaa/shinysocks/README.md

 ## Mission Statement

-*To create a small, ultrafast SOCKS proxy server.
+*To create a small, ultra-fast SOCKS proxy server that just works.

 ## Background